BenjaminTu/Bit_Serial_Dot_Product/README.md

 }
 ```
 modify the Module name to before generating the verilog file for the module you want
+You can see the generated verilog file in the `generated` folder

 2. `make -C sim` which outputs a simulation result to the `sim` folder as well as on the terminal